michieltjampens/dcafs/docs/Basics.md

 * `raw:dice` running in one to see the rolls come in
 * send `S1:dicer:stopd20s` in the other one, this should stop the d20 rolls to arrive in the first one

-The dicer accepts more commands, to test them out first send `S1:dicer:!!` so that is prepended.
+The dicer accepts more commands, to test them out start with `S1:dicer:!!`
 * `rolld6` rolls a single 6 sided die
 * `rolld20` rolls a single 20 sided die
 * `rolld100` rolls a 100 sided die
 * `stopd20s` stops the continuous d20 stream
 * `rolld20s` starts the continuous d20 stream

-(send `!!` to go back to normal)

 Next up will introduce triggered actions, which are also the final nodes for the stream.
 ````xml